lean coffee definition

 Lean Coffee is a structured meeting format that allows teams to have a focused conversation with minimal interruption.
 In Lean Coffee meetings, there isn’t a predefined agenda.
 The meeting starts with an icebreaker activity, which can be anything from asking people to share their favorite coffee order.
 This icebreaker is followed by a 5-minute presentation and then an open discussion.
 The meeting ends with a recap of the discussion and any action items generated in the session.

-Lean Coffee is an effective way of bringing clarity to the team and getting them to collaborate on projects.
-The biggest importance of Lean Coffee is that it encourages people to be fully engaged in the conversation and provides an open forum for everyone on the team.
+Lean Coffee effectively brings clarity to the team and gets them to collaborate on projects.
+Its most considerable importance is that it encourages people to be fully engaged in the conversation and provides an open forum for everyone on the team.
 It also allows people from different departments to work together and build relationships with each other.

-According to research, organizations that use Lean Coffee have a higher engagement rate when compared with those that don’t use this format for meetings.
-The reason behind this is that they provide a space where people can collaborate, share ideas, and get clarity on their projects.
-The importance of Lean Coffee can be seen by the fact that many companies around the world have adopted it.
+According to research, organizations that use Lean Coffee have a higher engagement rate when compared with those that don't use this format for meetings.
+This is because they provide a space where people can collaborate, share ideas, and get clarity on their projects.
+The importance of Lean Coffee can be seen in the fact that many companies worldwide have adopted it.
 Some include Google, Facebook, Twitter, Microsoft, and more.

 Making a Lean Coffee is straightforward and can be changed depending on the situation.
 The steps to create a Lean Coffee are listed below.